isiel/TheForkChallenge/README.md

 ### Description

 I used the MVP arquitecture.
-The are two screens: one with a list of restaurants and the other with the restaurant details.
+There are two screens: one with a list of restaurants and the other with the restaurant details.

 #### Restaurant List